Service and Maintenance

 - Our technicians are strategically located so all parts of the UK can be accessed within 24 hours of a service.

 Placing a Service Call

 You can book a service using our service form, call us on 01474 873 892 or email us at email@example.com

 During the warranty period and on the rental plan, spare parts which have failed due to faulty manufacture are replaced free of charge.
 After the warranty, we have a fixed cost of £95.00 for a service; this includes all labour, parking and tolls.
 The only additional costs would be for spare parts that are required.
 You will always be advised should a spare part be required before fitting.

 All Inclusive Rental – Risk Free Unlimited Service

 Our all-inclusive means all-inclusive!
 Absolutely everything is covered including labour, parking, tolls and spare parts required.
-Remove this sentence It also covers accidental damage and misuse of our polishers; it is completely risk free, there are no extra costs.
+It also covers accidental damage and misuse of our polishers; it is completely risk free, there are no extra costs.

 If you have a rental polisher and require a service between the periodic scheduled maintenance visits simply phone, email or contact us through our service form below.